Christian Palestinian Aramaic: Corpus

+In the Transjordan, inscriptions are clustered in the area of the Northern Jordanian Highlands.
+They have been found in the north of what was once the Decapolis, around Irbid, in el-Burz, Qam, and Dayr el-Saˁneh, as well as in Wadi Rājib west of Ajloun.
+In the Jerash/Gerasa area, inscriptions were found in the old city, as well as in the steppe region to the east, specifically in Riḥāb, Khayyān el-Mushrif, and on tombstones in Khirbet el-Samrā.
+In the south of the Decapolis, around Amman, finds were in el-Quwaysmeh, Khirbet el-Kursī, as well as further south in the area of Mount Nebo, in Ayūn Mūsa and Khirbet el-Mukhayyat.
+Finds outside of the Highlands area include one of graffiti much farther to the east around Qasr Burqu', as well as two from the southeastern end of the Dead Sea; one an inscription in stone at the monastic complex of Qaṣr el-ˀAbyad, and the other a fragment of parchment from the area of Lot's cave at ˁAyn ˁAbāṭah.

 The manuscripts include a short letter on papyrus from Khibert Mird and at least one wooden board.
 The parchment manuscript fragments are Biblical (mostly in the form of lectionaries), Patristic, theological (e.g. the catecheses by Cyril of Jerusalem and homilies by John Chrysostom), hagiographic (mostly martyrs' lives) or apocryphal (e.g., the Transitus Mariae).
 There are only three dated manuscripts, the Gospel lectionaries of 1030, 1104, and 1118.

 Features

 CPA can be distinguished from JPA and SA by the lack of direct influence from Hebrew and new Hebrew loanwords, its Hebrew loanwords being retained from an earlier symbiosis of Hebrew and Aramaic.
 It is also distinguished by the presence of Greek syntax (by partial retention in translation).
 Also, unlike JPA and SA, CPA is attested only in primary texts (mostly in palimpsests).
 There was no transmission of manuscripts after the language itself went out use as liturgical language.
 In comparison with its counterparts, therefore, the CPA corpus represents an older, more intact example of Western Aramaic from when the dialects were still living, spoken languages.

+There is an evident Arabic substrate to CPA, indicating the influence of Old Arabic on its lexicon and structure, which explains why speakers of this dialect were among the first to transition towards using Levantine Arabic dialects.